'Dazzling' New Zealand golf course beats Donald Trump's best, climbs world list

 Jim Rohrstaff, a Tara Iti director, said today: "Scotland's Old Course at St Andrews is really the home of golf because the game was founded there centuries ago.
 That course was ranked six and we've moved from sixth place last year to second which is stunning.
 I would not look at it as us versus Trump Turnberry or any other Trump courses because we don't look at it that way.
 We let others compare us.
 We're not list makers.
 Every day we strive to be better and better."

-The course 90 minutes north of Auckland is said to have a six-figure membership fee, a strict 'no assholes' policy and to be New Zealand's first American-style private golf club with the emphasis on private.
+The course 90 minutes north of Auckland is said to have a six-figure membership fee, a strict "no assholes" policy and to be New Zealand's first American-style private golf club with the emphasis on private.

 Kayne now plans to spend a further $50m-plus developing two new public courses nearby.